-Due to COVID-19, we currently worship via Zoom each Sunday at 9:30 a.m.
+Due to COVID-19, we currently worship via Zoom and in-person each Sunday at 9:30 a.m.
 You are warmly welcomed to join us!
-Email firstname.lastname@example.org to sign up for the emails with the Zoom connection info each Sunday morning.
+Email firstname.lastname@example.org to sign up for the emails with the Zoom connection info each Saturday morning.

 A Mennonite Church in the Seward Neighborhood of Minneapols